 Sprinkle steak generously with salt.
 Heat a cast-iron pan over medium-high.
 Add a turn of oil and when it shimmers, add steak and cook, flipping frequently, between 6 and 12 minutes depending on thickness, or until the internal temperature reaches 135°F. For a decadent finish, melt butter in pan before removing steak to a cutting board.
 Tent with foil and let the meat rest for 10 minutes before slicing against the grain.

+Even if you’re still debating the choice between a New York Strip vs. Ribeye, spices matter.
 Sometimes nothing beats searing your steak on a hot grill and finishing it with salt and pepper, but there are lots of pantry workhorses to take things to the next level.

 This lively mix features a coarse blend of salt, garlic, thyme, coriander and other spices.
 And it’s not just for steak—sprinkle this seasoning on pork, chicken, or grilled veggies, too.